ismotee/able/README.md

 ## Main goals

-The approach of the Able is to make as readeble language as possible.
+The approach of the Able is to make as readable language as possible.
 This means that writing a new code will be considerably slower than conventional programming languages.
 However reading code enables a completely new ways to do collaborative coding.
 Also logical errors are more exposed to a larger audience thus it is easier to prevent critical errors and bugs earlier in the development process.

 ## Main ideas